sourya-sen/rPi_synth/README.md

 **Note: Know limitation, the toggles don't activate with very short triggers from the Eurorack, even if the LEDs light up.
 This _may_ or _may not_ be fixable.
 To be investigated further.
 But this arises from the timing differences of the frames per second refresh cycle of the visuals v/s the asynchronous hardware communication.**

-**All the Eagle files as well the gerbers will be added to the repository soon if you want to get your own version fabricated!**

 ## Installing
 **Note: I will make a disk image available eventually that can be burned directly to a microSD card, but currently the only way to run this is to install from github.**